davletovb/neva/ROBUSTNESS_GAPS.md

 ## Verified baseline and scope

-Updated against `main` at `b1bc221` (PRs #49–#52, #54, and #55 merged).
-The earlier document incorrectly treated PR #49 as pending and the circuit breaker as unimplemented; those statuses are superseded below.
+Updated against `main` at `00b5132` (PRs #49–#52, #54–#56 merged).

-- Merged baseline through PR #55: 222 tests passed, one skipped (FAISS).
-- Checkpoint file-size-limit branch: 240 passed, one skipped, 85.77% coverage; all local quality gates passed.
-Limits are opt-in positive UTF-8 byte counts; loads read at most limit + 1 bytes before rejecting overflow, and oversized saves leave existing files untouched.
+- Merged baseline through PR #56: 242 tests passed, one skipped (FAISS).
+Checkpoint file-size limits are merged: opt-in positive UTF-8 byte counts; limited loads read in 64 KiB chunks (total bounded at limit + 1) and reject overflow before decoding or parsing; oversized saves leave existing files untouched.
 Save serialization still occurs in memory; these limits do not bound snapshot creation or decoded-object memory.
-- Local branch `test/multi-agent-http-timeouts`: 190 passed, one skipped, 83.93% coverage.
-Black, isort, Flake8, MyPy, and Bandit passed.
-- HTTP integration coverage merged in [PR #52](https://github.com/davletovb/neva/pull/52).
-No live-provider calls were made.
-- Independent scheduler-coverage branch `feat/composite-conditional-coverage`: 22 added cases; 212 passed, one FAISS skip, 85.64% aggregate coverage.
-Composite coverage increased from 61% to 96%; Conditional from 75% to 100% of measured statements.
-This does not prove all behaviors correct.
 - FAISS PR #53 is explicitly deferred for user evaluation; none of its changes are included in this branch.
 - These checks do not establish production readiness.
 Items below include feature gaps, untested risks, and known scope limits—not all are confirmed bugs.